-With the new iPhones coming out today, I wanted to revisit the whole Apple vs. headphone jack fiasco.
+With Google’s return of the headphone jack to its Pixel line, I wanted to revisit the whole Apple vs. headphone jack fiasco.
 If you’re reading this article, you’ve probably got some strong opinions on this one—as do I. However, I want to approach this topic as a matter-of-fact discussion of the industry and not simply a venting of frustrations.
 We’re going to answer the title of this article in plain terms with little room for debate.
-As this article is like the countless others that follow Betteridge’s law of headlines, Journalism wonks already know the answer to that question: but it’s a subject worthy of complete exploration.
+As this article is like the countless others that follow Betteridge’s law of headlines, journalism wonks already know the answer to that question: but it’s a subject worthy of complete exploration.

-You see, I’m very disturbed by the trend of Android manufacturers affirming the false notion that Apple is a “tech leader” in ditching what is easily the cheapest, best, and most-used solution to audio on the go: The TRRS connector.
-While it’s understandable that many look to Apple as a leader in the tech world, in this case the headphone jack fiasco was nothing more than an attempt at a hostile takeover of the headphone industry, and Android may be the only thing standing in the way of that.
+I’m very disturbed by the idea that Apple is a “tech leader” in ditching what is easily the cheapest, best, and most-used solution to audio on the go: The TRRS connector.
+While it’s understandable that many look to Apple as a leader in the tech world, in this case the headphone jack fiasco was nothing more than an attempt at a hostile takeover of the headphone industry, and the largest competitors to Apple seem to have capitulated without putting up a fight.

 The main question here has several parts to it, so we should define some key ideas.
 Namely, we need to know: